What is Botany?: Course Fees 2025, Subjects, Top Colleges, Admissions

 Updated on Mar 18, 2025 05:11 IST

-Botany graduates can seek career opportunities in various fields like Agriculture, Forestry, Horticulture, Ecology, etc. Some popular Botany jobs which the aspiring candidates can opt for include Ecologist, Plant Breeder, Horticulturist, Botany Lecturer, Research Scientist etc.
+Botany graduates can make their career in Agriculture, Forestry, Horticulture, Ecology, etc. Some popular Botany jobs which the aspiring candidates can opt for include Ecologist, Plant Breeder, Horticulturist, Botany Lecturer, Research Scientist etc.

 The average Botany salary in India is INR 4 - 8 LPA.

-Interested candidates can continue reading the article for more Botany course details.
+Interested Students can continue reading the article for more Botany course details.

 Botany Courses Latest Topics: